OSRSB/OsrsBot/README.md

 ## ⚠️ This project is WIP ⚠️

-This project is not ready for end-users who assume it will work out of box.
-* These is currently no official end-user support.
-* These is currently no support for Macintosh and won't be in near future, stop using such junk!
 * Please don't DM developers asking for help, neither spam discord channels or you may get banned!
 * If you ask nicely and with **meaningfull details** about your problem you may get some help.